English

 Jackson, Anna, and Amin Jaffer.
 2004.
 Encounters.
 London: V & A.

-Vasco de Gama set to cruise in 1497 on a journey for profoundly prized flavors from the east.
-His disclosure to the ocean course to India built up, for the first time, coordinate contact between Europe and East Asia.
-Europeans needed to negotiate with nearby rulers to get ideal conditions for exchanging exercises, this has happened on the arrival in Asia.
-Such transactions requested an understanding of the frequently complexed neighborhood political traditions, such as prostrating the king and perceiving his authority.
-Europeans moreover had to set up a validity with Asian rulers who had no way of confirming what they have said is correct.
-In arrange to demonstrate their authenticity authorities arrived with the shape of a letter from their concerned authorities.
-Presenting of gifts that were of unique nature was one of the steps that strengthen the diplomatic missions.
-In return for this, Asians gave present on their outside guests (Foreign).
-Motivated by their own trade and for forming alliances, some sent embassies to the west.
+Vasco de Gama set to cruise in 1497 on a journey for profoundly prized flavours from the east.
+His disclosure of the ocean course to India built up, for the first time, coordinated contact between Europe and East Asia.
+Europeans needed to negotiate with nearby rulers to get ideal conditions for exchanging exercises; this happened upon their arrival in Asia.
+Such transactions requested an understanding of the frequently complex neighbourhood political traditions, such as prostrating the king and perceiving his authority.
+Europeans, moreover, had to set up a validity with Asian rulers who had no way of confirming what they said was correct.
+In order to demonstrate their authenticity, authorities arrived with the shape of a letter from the concerned authorities.
+Presenting gifts that were of a unique nature was one of the steps that strengthened the diplomatic missions.
+In return for this, Asians gave presents to their outside guests (Foreign).
+Motivated by their own trade and to form alliances, some sent embassies to the West.

 Martin, Meredith.
 “Mirror Reflections: Louis XIV, Phra Narai, and the Material Culture of Kingship.”
 Art History 38, no. 4 (2015): 652-667.